 As Rents rise, Renters may become frustrated and seek out Rent To Own homes.
 Before you start, call a lender to see where your credit stands and what your time frame may be to purchase a home instead.

-Your credit may not be as bad as you think OR you may qualify for a mortgage program you didn’t know about.
+Your credit may not be as bad as you think OR you may qualify for a mortgage program you didn’t know about, like our low fee options through Keller Mortgage (you can apply through our app)!

 You can also call The Best Darn Real Estate Team to discuss your options and get referrals for local lenders that may be able to get you started.